"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

-Dr Laurence Lovat
+Prof Laurence Lovat

 Experimental Cancer Medicine Centre (ECMC)